AriFordsham/GHCWiki/data-parallel/regular.md

 The remainder of this document is a first design draft for SAC style language support of multidimensional arrays in the context of DPH.
 The implementation is not completed yet, and there are several open questions.

+**SLPJ: perhaps early give some SAC examples and the corresponding code for us.**

 ## The regular array type

 Regular parallel arrays are similar to arrays in SAC, with one major
 difference: array operations in DPH are fully typed, and consequently, what is called 'shape invariant programming' in SAC works differently in DPH.
-In particular, the dimensionality of an array (not its size, however) are encoded in its type.
+In particular, the dimensionality of an array (not its size, however) are encoded in its type.  **SLPJ: unlike SAC, where functions can be polymorphic even in the dimensionality of the array?**

 An multidimensional array is parametrised with its dimensionality and its